WebAssembly/spec/proposals/gc/Post-MVP.md

 The problem could be addressed by extending the type system with features that allow typing the receiver/environment parameter more precisely, for which a number of solutions are known (e.g., [1](https://dl.acm.org/doi/pdf/10.1145/354222.353192), [2](http://lucacardelli.name/Papers/ObjectEncodings.pdf)).
 A fallback solution could be the introduction of a primitive method and dispatch mechanism besides functions, e.g., as an extension to the static fields mechanism.

 **Why Post-MVP:** Methods and closures can be easily expressed without being built into WebAssembly, so this would be a fair amount of extra complexity for a modest performance improvement and no additional benefits.
 Considering this as an optimimzation after shipping the MVP makes the most sense.

+## Handle nondefaultable fields in `struct.new_default`

+As proposed in #174.
+The idea is that `struct.new_default` would take values for nondefaultable fields in the struct from the stack.
+This would be a code size optimization over having to specify every single field with `struct.new` when allocating a struct containing nondefaultable fields.

+**Why Post-MVP:** This is a local code size optimization that does not affect expressivity, so getting it into the MVP is not urgent.